lukaszmadrzynski/Website-Update/content/pages/why-us.md

         title: Expert Local Guides
         tagline: ''
         subtitle: ''
+        text: >
-        text: "Your Gateway to Authentic Yunnan & Tibet:\_Our guides aren't just tour leaders; they are storytellers, conservation advocates, and passionate locals from the heart of Northwest Yunnan.
+          Our guides aren't just tour leaders; they are storytellers, conservation advocates, and passionate locals from the heart of Northwest Yunnan.
 They possess an unparalleled understanding of the environment, culture (including Tibetan traditions in Shangri-La), and history of the regions you'll explore in China, particularly in Lijiang and Shangri-La.
-Their insights transform your trip from a visit to a genuine connection.\n"
+Their insights transform your trip from a visit to a genuine connection.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg